mozilla/github-org-scripts/README.md

 where the first line is your github username and the second line is the token you generated.

 ## License
 This code is free software and licensed under an MIT license. &copy; 2015 Fred Wenzel <fwenzel@mozilla.com>.
 For more information read the file ``LICENSE``.
+Unless otherwise noted.